-Officials announce date and time for LSU's National Championship celebration
+The Tigers are back in Baton Rouge with 8th CWS title; officials announce victory celebration at Alex Box

 BATON ROUGE - After a whirlwind weekend that ended with the Tigers' eighth national baseball title, LSU invited fans to welcome the team home this week!

-A National Championship Celebration will be held in Alex Box Stadium on Wednesday at 7 p.m..
+The Tigers touched down in Baton Rouge just before 2 p.m. on Monday and a National Championship Celebration will be held in Alex Box Stadium on Wednesday at 7 p.m.

 WBRZ will provide coverage of the event for anyone unable to make it.
-Additionally, the team will arrive back at the stadium at 3 p.m.
-Monday for those wishing to get a jumpstart on the welcome ceremony!

 Trending News